kyle-mirich/streamlit-authenticator-template/README.md

 # Streamlit Authentication App

-This Streamlit application provides authentication capabilities, allowing users to register, login, reset passwords, and retrieve forgotten usernames.
+This Streamlit application use the 'Streamlit-Authentictor' module to create a template that provides authentication capabilities, allowing users to register, login, reset passwords, and retrieve forgotten usernames.

+## Acknowledgments

+- A special thanks to [mkhorasani](https://github.com/mkhorasani) and contributors for their amazing work on this module!
+- Check out the full github repo here [mkhorasani](https://github.com/mkhorasani/Streamlit-Authenticator) and go support all the contributors!

 ## Prerequisites
 - Python (>= 3.7)